Availability and durability: Single-AZ and Multi-AZ file systems - Amazon FSx for Windows File Server

 File system elastic network interfaces

-When you create an Amazon FSx file system, Amazon FSx provisions one or more elastic network interfaces in the Amazon Virtual Private Cloud (VPC) that you associate with your file system.
-The network interface allows your client to communicate with the FSx for Windows File Server file system.
-The network interface is considered to be within the service scope of Amazon FSx, despite being part of your account's VPC.
+An elastic network interfaces is a logical networking component in a VPC that represents a virtual network card.
+When you create an Amazon FSx file system, Amazon FSx provisions one or more elastic network interface in the VPC that you associate with your file system.
+The elastic network interface enables clients to communicate with and mount the file system.
+The elastic network interface is considered to be within the service scope of Amazon FSx, despite it being part of your account's VPC.
 Multi-AZ file systems have two elastic network interfaces, one for each file server.
 Single-AZ file systems have one elastic network interface.

 Warning

-You must not modify or delete the elastic network interfaces associated with your file system.
+Do not modify or delete the elastic network interfaces associated with your file systems.
 Modifying or deleting the network interface can cause a permanent loss of connection between your VPC and your file system.

-The following table summarizes the subnet, elastic network interface, and IP address resources for FSx for Windows File Server file system deployment types:
+The following table summarizes resource utilization for FSx for Windows File Server Single-AZ and Multi-AZ file systems:

 File system deployment type Number of subnets Number of elastic network interfaces Number of IP addresses